lucasmblanco/lucasmblanco/README.md

 - I'm currently working on my portfolio 💼
 - Discovering Java ♨
-- ...and improving my knowleage in ReactJS ⭐
+- ...and improving my knowledge in ReactJS ⭐

 <br/>